electronicayciencia/EasyMCP2221/docs/source/index.rst

 Some examples in this documentation show bare connections from your USB port to a breadboard.
 Most USB port controllers are protected against short-circuit between power and/or data lines, but some are not.
 I am not responsible for any damage you may cause to your computer.
 To be safe, always use an isolated powered USB hub for experimentation.

-Many thanks to Microchip for providing samples of MCP2221A, and for openly publishing the datasheet and documentation used to write this library.
+Many thanks to Microchip for providing free samples of MCP2221A, and for openly publishing the datasheet and documentation used to write this library.

 .. toctree::